-To add languages to the url of your site, you first need to enable the full url, you do this by going to the Web.config file and changing the umbracoHideTopLevelNodeFromPath value from true to false.
+To add languages to the url of your site, you first need to enable the full url.
+You do this by going to the Web.config file and changing the umbracoHideTopLevelNodeFromPath value from 'true' to 'false'.

-Next you can go change the name of the homepages to their a language name, if you change the English homepage to 'en' and the Danish homepage to 'dk' the links would look like this:
+Next you can go and change the name of the homepages to their language name, if you change the English homepage to 'en' and the Danish homepage to 'dk' the links would look like this:

 Fifth and final step